Everything you need to know about Ratoncito Peréz – and more.

 As a child, I never bought into the whole Santa thing, or the Easter bunny.
 But one thing I was adamant about, was that the Tooth Fairy was very real!

-Of course I’d never seen her… but she did leave me 5 pence under my pillow when a tooth fell out.
+Of course I’d never seen the Tooth Fairy… but she did leave me a five-pence-piece under my pillow when a tooth fell out.
 I lost my two front teeth, aged 6 when I was pulled over by my Nanny’s big Boxer dog, Rocky.
 There was blood everywhere, and I had a trip to the clinic, sucking on a sponge.
 I sobbed like a baby – not because of pain or blood (I’ve always been of sterner stuff) but because if I didn’t have my missing teeth to pop under my pillow, the Tooth Fairy wouldn’t leave me any money!
 My poor Mum went out hunting with a torch after I’d been settled in bed, and somehow managed to find them both.
 The Tooth Fairy left me 10 shiny pence that night, and I also gained the ability of whistling every time I spoke.

 Anyway, you’re not here to listen to my prattling on about the Tooth Fairy.
 This is about Ratoncito Peréz, who is a very similar character in Spain.